WICG/client-hints-infrastructure/README.md

    - Memory and CPU capabilities
    - Range of colors the screen can display
 * Browser characteristics
-   - User Agent version and other details
+   - User Agent major or full version
+   - Device model, OS version and platform
    - Supported formats and codecs
 * User preferences
    - Data saving preferences
-   - Language preferences
+   - Preferred language
 * Network conditions
    - RTT
    - Effective bandwidth

-The list above is not necessarily exhaustive, but it can give us an idea as to why providing the URLs for all the above dimensions (and their permutations) to the browser may not be practical in some cases.
+The list above is not necessarily exhaustive, but it can give us an idea as to why simply providing the browser with URLs for all the above dimensions and their permutations may not be practical, at least in some cases.

 # Why an opt-in?